Adoption fee: Cats that HAVE NOT been spayed/neutered are $60.00 to $80.00 Plus a $35 spay/neuter deposit

-All vet care is completed before adoption of a cat.
+All vet care is completed before adoption of a cat If the cat is older than 6 months.
 This includes but not limited to FIV/LEUK test negative, spay,neuter, and annual vaccinations, flea treatment, and ear mite treatments.

 If interested in adopting please go to www.fewstepsfromhome.homestead.com and fill out an adoption application.
-Adoption applications are found by clicking on the animals pictures.
+Adoption forms are found by clicking on the animals pictures.

 If you would like to help you can sponsor a specific kitten to be spayed/neutered or sponsor an adoption fee for a specific cat.
 We also need donations for vet care and also cat food.
 Please help us care for these animals.